-Another objective of this study is to provide a first data protection analysis.
-Since May 25th, 2018, the General Data Protection Regulations (GDPR) has been applicable in all EU member states to harmonize data privacy laws across Europe.
+Another objective of this study is to provide a first legal and data protection analysis according to the General Data Protection Regulations (GDPR).
+Since May 25, 2018, the GDPR has been applicable in all EU member states to harmonize data privacy laws across Europe.
 According to the GDPR, any information related to an identified and identifiable person is defined as personal data and shall be subject to the provisions of the GDPR.
-Biometric data stored on blockchain in many applications are considered personal data, thus subjected to the GDPR.
-This paper discusses the legal implications of storing biometric data on public blockchains.
+Biometric data stored on the blockchain in many applications are considered personal data, which is subject to GDPR.
+This paper discusses the implications based on GDPR of storing biometric data on public blockchains.

-As mentioned, the introduction of blockchain in recent years has influenced many research disciplines, including biometrics.
-However, research on the meeting point of these two widely adopted branches of application is still in its infancy.
-There have been a handful of papers combining them for limited and similar applications, but a large number of them appear to carry risks for data protection and are far from being safe to be practiced in real-world scenarios.
-Additionally, it is not clear where and under which circumstances this combination would be beneficial.
-Following this, the main contributions of this paper as the first technical survey in this area are: \begin{itemize} \item An overview of the meeting points of blockchain and biometrics with respect to both technical and legal potentials and limitations. \item An application-based summary and categorization of the literature from the perspective of using the blockchain in favor of biometrics. \item An in-depth analysis of the typical application scenarios for combining the blockchain and biometrics while taking into account well-known aspects of the blockchain such as scalability, smart contracts, consensus algorithms, security and privacy, and legal issues. \item A description of the unprecedented use cases for combining the blockchain and biometrics and the corresponding merits. \end{itemize}
+In particular, the main contributions of this paper are as follows. \begin{itemize} \item An overview of the meeting points of blockchain and biometrics with respect to both technical and legal potentials and limitations. \item A summary and categorization of the literature from the perspective of key factors in applying blockchain to biometrics. \item An in-depth analysis of typical application scenarios for combining blockchain and biometrics while taking into account well-known aspects of blockchain such as scalability, smart contracts, consensus algorithms, security and privacy \cite{privacy2025}, and legal issues. \item A description of the unprecedented use cases for combining blockchain and biometrics and the corresponding merits. \end{itemize}

-As to the legal issues, it is also one of the first interdisciplinary discussions based on thorough technical analysis.
-Potential data protection risks are discussed, including the difficulty of allocating accountability, of exercising the right to erasure and implementing the data protection by design and default.
-This paper hence presents a detailed understanding of the potential and challenges to the issue from technical and legal perspectives and makes policy and research recommendations in this field.